Is Precision BioSciences Inc. (DTIL) a Keeper?

-Precision BioSciences Inc. (NASDAQ:DTIL) went up by 6.02% from its latest closing price compared to the recent 1-year high of $13.60.
-The company’s stock price has collected 8.00% of gains in the last five trading sessions.
-Press Release reported on 01/07/21 that Precision BioSciences Announces Closing of In Vivo Gene Editing Collaboration and License Agreement with Eli Lilly and Company
+Precision BioSciences Inc. (NASDAQ:DTIL) went up by 8.76% from its latest closing price compared to the recent 1-year high of $13.40.
+The company’s stock price has collected 18.57% of gains in the last five trading sessions.
+Press Release reported on 01/15/21 that Precision BioSciences to Present at the Annual J.P.
+Morgan Healthcare Conference — originally dated Jan 4, 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.